ChesterHuynh/ChesterHuynh.github.io/_teaching/2020-fall-stats.md

 Teaching assistant for 553.430/630 Introduction to Statistics taught by Prof. Avanti Athreya in Fall 2020.

 Weekly sections are held on Tuesdays via Zoom.
+Notes from section will be posted here.